 This RAM measures the proportion of papers in a journal that has never been cited, As such, PI-BETA is, in effect, a rejection rate of a journal after publication.
-Chang et al. (2011c) argue that lack of citations of a published paper, especially if it is not a recent publication, reflects on the quality of a journal by exposing: (i) what might be considered as incorrect decisions by the members of the editorial board of a journal; and (ii) the lost opportunities of papers that might have been cited had they not been rejected by the journal.
-Chang et al. (2011c) propose that a paper with zero citations in ISI journals can be measured by PI-BETA (= Papers Ignored (PI) - By Even The Authors (BETA)), which is calculated for an ISI journal on any given day as "Number of papers with zero citations in a journal / Total papers published in a journal."
-As journals would typically prefer a higher proportion of published papers being cited rather than ignored, a lower PI-BETA would be preferred to higher.
+Chang et al. (2011c) argue that lack of citations of a published paper, especially if it is not a recent publication, reflects on the quality of a journal by exposing: (i) what might be considered as incorrect decisions by the members of the editorial board of a journal;

+and (ii) the lost opportunities of papers that might have been cited had they not been rejected by the journal.
+Chang et al. (2011c) propose that a paper with zero citations in ISI journals be measured by PI-BETA (= Papers Ignored (PI) - By Even The Authors (BETA)), which is calculated for an ISI journal on any given day as "Number of papers with zero citations in a journal / Total papers published in a journal."
+As it would be reasonable to argue that journal editors and publishers would typically prefer a higher proportion of published papers to be cited rather than to be ignored, a lower PI-BETA would be preferred to higher.